bawadev/bawadev.github.io/content/post/2024-01-09-java-lambda-1.md

 These examples demonstrate how lambda expressions simplify code for functional interfaces, iteration, comparison, and defining simple tasks.

 ### Influence of Java Script on Lambda
-JavaScript syntax heavily influenced the introduction of lambda expressions in Java.
-The popularity of functional programming concepts in JavaScript, particularly the use of anonymous functions, closures, and concise syntax, played a significant role in shaping the design of Java lambdas.
-#### 1. Concisenes:
-JavaScript's concise syntax for anonymous functions and closures influenced the decision to create a more concise syntax for lambda expressions in Java.
-This enhances readability and reduces boilerplate code.
-#### 2. Functional Programming Style:
-JavaScript's emphasis on functional programming influenced Java to incorporate more functional features.
-Lambdas allow Java to adopt functional programming paradigms, making it more expressive and flexible.
-#### 3. Higher-Order Functions:
-JavaScript's support for higher-order functions (functions that take functions as arguments or return functions) inspired Java to enhance its capabilities in this area.
-Lambdas enable the use of higher-order functions in Java, making it more versatile.
-#### 4. Arrow Function Similarity:
-JavaScript's arrow function syntax (() => {}) has similarities with Java's lambda syntax ((parameters) -> {}).
-The arrow syntax is concise and aligns with the idea of expressing functions in a more compact form.
-By drawing inspiration from JavaScript, Java aimed to modernize its syntax and programming model, making it more competitive and appealing to developers familiar with functional programming concepts.
-The adoption of lambdas has brought a more expressive and functional style to Java programming.
+So, you know how JavaScript is all about those short and sweet anonymous functions and closures, right?
+Well, turns out Java took a cue from that vibe and introduced lambda expressions, making Java code a lot more concise and readable.
+Plus, since JavaScript is big on functional programming, Java wanted in on the action, so they added lambdas to make Java more flexible and expressive.
+And hey, you know those arrow functions in JavaScript?
+Java's lambdas kinda rock a similar vibe, making code look snappier and cooler.
+Basically, Java looked at JavaScript, thought, "Hey, that's pretty cool," and decided to spruce itself up, making it more competitive and fun for devs who dig functional programming.

 ### What are the things should know when writing lambda
-When writing lambda expressions in Java, there are several important considerations to keep in mind:
+When writing lambda expressions in Java, there are several important considerations to keep in mind.

 #### 1. Functional Interfaces:
 Lambdas are used with functional interfaces (interfaces with a single abstract method).
 Ensure that the interface you are working with is a valid functional interface.